ereOn/tips.freelan.org/content/misc/what-is-this-website.md

 This website mainly serves as a reminder for all the little things that I sometime have to do, but which I do not perform often enough to remember.

-Feel free to fork it for your personal use, to submit fixes or new tips or whatever: the more content it wall have, the more awesome it will be !
+Feel free to fork it for your personal use, to submit fixes or new tips or whatever: the more content it has, the more awesome it will be !